suprabhasupi/blog/contents/posts/45-splice-in-javascript/45-splice-in-javascript.md

 import LinkPost from '../../../src/components/linkPost'

-The splice method changes the content of the array in place and can be used to add or remove items from the array.
+<p><span class='first-letter'>S</span>plice method changes the content of the array in place and can be used to add or remove items from the array.</p>

 ```js
 const arr = ["🌼", "🌴", "🌹", "🌵", "🍄"];